 It's unlikely that someone you meet at a seminar will hire you on the spot, but you could use a conversation at that seminar to establish the basis for a follow-up contact.

 And remember that their learning more about your services or hiring you is probably much more important to you than it is to your prospects.
 If your calls or e-mails aren't returned, it's probably because they are dealing with matters that, from their perspective, are more pressing at the moment.

 - Realize that people can buy from you only when they have a need for your services.

 Buying legal services is not like buying a pair of shoes.
 People can't hire you just because they like you.
 By understanding and accepting this, you will learn that not getting hired is much more about timing than rejection.

 Simply continue to follow-up until the time is right.

 - Take advantage of business development mentoring.

-Use the resources listed on the ClientFocus website, ask a successful rainmaker to help you, or hire a marketing coach.
+Ask a successful rainmaker to help you, or hire a marketing coach.